intersystems/Samples-FHIRStarter/README.md

 2. Open the Terminal or command prompt window and change the directory to `SUREFHIRDemo`.

-3. Execute the Docker Build command by doing one of the following:

-* Execute the `build.sh` shell script.
-* Use the Docker Build command: `docker build -t irishealth-surefhir-demo:1.0 .`
+3. Execute the Docker Build command by running thr Docker Build command: `docker build -t irishealth-surefhir-demo:1.0 .`

 **Note:** the period at the end of the Docker Build command is **required**.

-4. Execute the Docker Run command by doing one of the following:

-* Execute  the `run.sh` shell script.
-* Use the Docker Run command: `docker run -d --hostname SUREFHIR -p 52773:52773 --init -v $PWD/ISC:/tmp/ISC --name SUREFHIR irishealth-surefhir-demo:1.0`.
+4. Execute the Docker Run command by running the Docker Run command: `docker run -d --hostname SUREFHIR -p 52773:52773 --init -v $PWD/ISC:/tmp/ISC --name SUREFHIR irishealth-surefhir-demo:1.0`.

 ## Important notes

 * If you need to change the webserver port to avoid port conflict, the argument format is NEWPORT:CURRENTPORT.
 For example, to switch to port 51773, you would set the parameter to 51773:52733.
-* The hostname flag sets the server name of the container instance to *sdashredder*, which matches how the FHIR components are installed.
+* The hostname flag sets the server name of the container instance to *SUREFHIR*, which matches how the FHIR components are installed.
 If you change this to something else, you will need to adjust it per the Post Installation Notes, specifically #1.
 * The production makes use of file drops, so you must map a folder to the Docker container.
-For this example, I have mapped a local folder path using the *-v* flag: `/users/tmp/docker/sdashredder/ISC` to the container folder `/tmp/ISC`.
+For this example, the path to the container folder is `$PWD/ISC`.

 ## Check installation work
 To verify you have installed succesfully:

+1. Open the SUREFHIR production and check that all components are active and that none of them have errors.

-1. Check the file path referenced in the file services within the SDAShredder production.
+2. Check the file path referenced in the file services within the SUREFHIR production.
      - Go to Interoperability > Configure > System Default Settings.
-     - Update the inbound file service path if needed.
+     - Edit the Inbound file service path if needed.
      - Click the System Default Setting **FilePath**, and confirm the Setting Value is the drive you mounted during the `Docker Run` execution.
      - Make sure to click **Save** once you have made your changes.